oscimp/oscimpDigital/doc/tutorials/redpitaya/3-PLPS/README.md

 Makefile.
 This variable is used to avoid application to be linked to the liboscimp\_fpga (see.
 4-FIR for library introduction).

-This XML file may be written manually or by using a script :
+Write the *project\_name.xml* file in the parent directory of your project folder manually or by using this command in the root directory of your project (don't forget to source settings64.sh in */tools/Xilinx/Vivado/YYYY.R/* ) :

     vivado -mode batch -source $OSCIMP_DIGITAL_IP/scripts/gen_module_generator_xml.tcl -tclargs . project_name bd_name

-Where the first argument is the directory where .xpr is stored, the second is the name of the project and the last is the name of the block design.
+Where the *project_name* is the name of the directory where .xpr is stored (which is normally the name of your project) and bd_name is the name of the block design (the name of the .bin file without *"\_wrapper.bin"* in *project_name/project_name.runs/impl\_1/*).

-This script generate a file called project\_name.xml in the upper directory.
+This script generate a file called project\_name.xml in the parent directory of your project folder.

 ![Address range used by each IP able to communicate between the PL and PS through the AXI bus.<span label="addr"></span>](figures/adresses.png)